 You may have known these facts about Half Baked—Tamra Davis's stoner comedy starring Dave Chappelle, Guillermo Díaz, and Jim Breuer—at one point.
-But it’s easy to see how the film, which was released 10 years ago, could make viewers a little forgetful.
+But it’s easy to see how the film, which was released on January 16, 1998, could make viewers a little forgetful.

 1. THE SCRIPT WAS A TEAM EFFORT.

 Half Baked was written by star Dave Chappelle and his writing partner Neal Brennan.
 Five years later, the duo would go on to co-create Chappelle’s Show for Comedy Central.
 (Brennan even has a cameo in Half Baked as the cashier at the burger joint where Scarface works.)

 2. NEW YORK CITY WAS A KEY INSPIRATION.

 Chappelle was inspired to write Half Baked after a friend told him about New York City drug dealers who conveniently deliver illicit substances to customers’ apartments.

 3. THE OPENING SCENE WAS A RISK FOR THE STUDIO.